nuclex-shared-dotnet/Nuclex.Windows.Forms/Dependencies.md

   * Nuclex.Support         (project)
   * nunit                  (NuGet package, optional, if unit tests are built)
-  * nmock                  (NuGet package, optional, if unit tests are built)

 To Use this Library as a Binary